OpenDSA/OpenDSA/RST/source/RadixSort.rst

 If there are :math:`k` digits, then this requires that we assign keys to bins :math:`k` times.

-Here is a practice exercise for placing keys based on the rightmost digit.
+Here is a practice exercise for placing keys into bins.

-.. avembed:: Exercises/Development/RadixSortLSBBins.html
+.. avembed:: Exercises/Sorting/RadixsortPRO.html
    :showbutton: hide
-   :title: Radix Sort Practice 1

-Here is a practice exercise for placing keys based on the leftmost digit.

-.. avembed:: Exercises/Development/RadixSortMSBBins.html
-   :showbutton: hide
-   :title: Radix Sort Practice 2
+   :title: Radix Sort Practice

 As with Mergesort, an efficient implementation of Radix Sort is somewhat difficult to achieve.